cdl-geneseo/geneseo-dictionary/C/Cow_have_a.md

 # Cow, have a

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cow, have a

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 VB: To get upset for no reason; &quot;I think my mom will have a cow when I tell her I'm moving in with Mark next year?&quot; F92,F94.
 In NDAS, but also SIM influence.
 D. McGiveron cow, have a (VB) - 100% of those surveyed could identify the term, but less than 22% cited hearing it used more than never.
 Source: Dictionary of Geneseo English, Fall 1998 Simmington Cow, have a (VB): to freak out.
 Definition of approximately 86% of those surveyed.
 (F06) Unknown by approximately 14% of those surveyed.
 (F06) Simmington